andrewjpoole/eventstore-bank-demo/README.md

 ## Event Store / eventsourcing Features to be demonstrated

 * immutable events in streams, writing, reading and subscribing
-* builtin Event Store projections
+* builtin Event Store projections (EventType, Category etc)
 * custom js Projections
 * read models - a component which represents an aggregate by maintaining state read from events
 * competing consumers - a server managed subscription, where events are dealt to one or more subscribers via a strategy such as round robin, enables parallel processing a bit like a message bus